 Campobello Island is part of Canada but can only be reached from Canada by sea.
 However, the island has a highway bridge that connects it to Lubec Maine – the United States!
 There are many stories as to why Campobello Island is part of Canada rather than the US – mostly involving a few too many drinks!
 But hey it is.
 After FDR died Eleanor asked JFK to turn their old summer home into a memorial to FDR and have it free.

-An international park that is jointly administered by the United States and Canadian government was established in 1964.
-Part of the island was converted into a National Park where it is possible to cycle and/or hike and the Roosevelt Cottage was restored and turned into a living museum.
+Campobello international park is jointly administered by the United States and Canadian government and was established in 1964.
+Part of Campobello island was converted into a National Park where it is possible to cycle and/or hike and the Roosevelt Cottage was restored and turned into a living museum.

 Some of my favourite photos from Campobello Island Canada are those showing lovely Lubec Maine!
 This super cute village looks great with the water in the foreground – as does the bridge linking Campobello island and the US mainland.

 Of course, Campobello Island has a very cute red and white lighthouse that is begging to be photographed!
 And Liberty Point provides some nice shots.

 Campobello Island is one of the most beautiful places to go in New Brunswick.
 I took a water taxi from St Andrews to Campobello Island which took about 35 minutes.
 There are many beautiful spots on the island and some lovely beaches.
 There are also great views of the picture-postcard town of Lubec Maine.